- Dennis R. Maple

 Christina spent nearly two decades serving in the education sector.
 She formerly served as executive vice president and chief human resources officer for TIAA Bank and senior vice president and head of human resources for TIAA's retirement and retail areas.
 Her career also includes leadership experience at Aramark, Time Warner, America Online, Disney and Citibank.
 At Aramark, she worked in the K-12 education division.

-Christina holds a degree in business administration from the University of Arizona and a certificate in human resources strategy from Cornell University's School of Industrial and Labor Relations.
+Christina holds a bachelor’s degree in business administration from the University of Arizona and a certificate in human resources strategy from Cornell University's School of Industrial and Labor Relations.

 Prior, Marcel was senior vice president of marketing, restaurant brands for FOCUS Brands, where he directed the marketing activities for Moe’s Southwest Grill, McAllister’s Deli, Schlotzky’s and more.
 There, he also served as vice president and chief marketing officer for Auntie Anne’s and has held leadership roles for The Hershey Company and Mott’s.